egordm/boosters/docs/benchmarks/2025-12-14-benchmark-report.md

 ## Analysis

-- Cross-library training: on this harness, XGBoost and LightGBM are faster than booste-rs for the medium regression benchmark.
+- Cross-library training: on this harness, booste-rs is ~on par with XGBoost (cold DMatrix) and slower than LightGBM.
 - Inference: unrolled traversal + blocking is the main win for batch prediction; LightGBM retains an advantage in single-row latency.
+LightGBM prediction may also perform internal one-time setup/caching, so treat these as steady-state timings.
 - Quality: synthetic tasks are generally at parity or better than the baselines here; fixture regression remains behind, and the external sweep is mixed.

 ## Conclusions